Modelling non-stationarity in asymptotically independent extremes: Introduction

 Modelling joint tail behaviour of multivariate datasets is important in a wide variety of applications, including nuclear regulation \citep{OfficeforNuclearRegulation2018}, neuroscience \citep{Guerrero2021} and flood risk analysis \citep{Gouldby2017}.
 When analysing multivariate extremes, it is important to capture the dependence structure at extreme levels appropriately.
 In certain applications, one would expect the extremes to occur simultaneously -- a situation termed asymptotic dependence -- whilst in others, joint occurrence of the very largest events cannot happen -- a situation termed asymptotic independence.
 Section \ref{sec:background} explains these concepts in detail.
 The study of extremal dependence structures is well established, and a wide range of statistical modelling techniques have been proposed \citep{Coles1991,Ledford1997,Heffernan2004}.

 Extremal dependence between two variables may be summarised by bivariate risk measures.
 A variety of risk measures have been proposed in the literature \citep{Serinaldi2015}, and are selected according to the needs of an analysis.
-For this paper, we restrict attention to one particular measure known as the return curve due to its utilisation in a variety of practical applications \citep{Murphy-Barltrop2022a}.
-Given a small probability $p$, the $p$-probability return curve is given by $\RC{p}{} := \{ (x,y) \in \RR^2 \mid \Pr(X>x,Y>y) = p \}$, with corresponding return period $1/p$.
+For this paper, we restrict attention to one particular measure known as the return curve due to its utilisation in a variety of practical applications \citep{Murphy-Barltrop2023}.
+Given a small probability $p$ and a random vector $(X,Y)$ with strictly continuous marginal distributions, the $p$-probability return curve is given by $\RC{p}{} := \{ (x,y) \in \RR^2 \mid \Pr(X>x,Y>y) = p \}$, with corresponding return period $1/p$.
 This curve directly extends the concept of a return level from the univariate framework \citep{Coles2001} to the bivariate setting.
-These curves are widely used in practice to derive extremal conditions during the design analysis of many ocean and coastal structures, including oil rigs \citep{Jonathan2014}, railway lines \citep{Gouldby2017} and wind turbines \citep{Manuel2018}.
+These curves, which provide a summary of joint tail behaviour, are widely used in practice to derive extremal conditions during the design analysis of many ocean and coastal structures, including oil rigs \citep{Jonathan2014}, railway lines \citep{Gouldby2017} and wind turbines \citep{Manuel2018}.

 However, in many real world scenarios, datasets exhibit non-stationarity; this feature can result in extremal dependence structures that are not fixed due to covariate influences on the underlying processes.
 In this setting, there is no longer a meaningful or fixed definition of a return curve.
-We therefore expand the definition of this risk measure to be covariate-dependent, resulting in a non-stationary counterpart.
-Given a process $\{X_t,Y_t\}$ with covariates $\mathbf{Z}_t, \; t \in \{1,2,\ldots,n\}$, we define the $p$-probability return curve at a covariate realisation $\mathbf{z}_t$ to be $\RC{p}{\mathbf{z}_t} := \{ (x,y) \in \RR^2 \mid \Pr(X_t>x,Y_t>y \mid \mathbf{Z}_t = \mathbf{z}_t) = p\}$.
+We therefore expand the definition of this risk measure to be covariate-dependent, resulting in a non-stationary counterpart; see \citet{Rootzen2013} and \citet{Serinaldi2015} for related discussion.
+Given some covariates $\mathbf{Z}_t = (Z_{1,t}, \hdots, Z_{g,t})$, $g \in \NN, \; t \in \{1,2,\ldots,n\}$, where $t$ denotes time, let $\{X_t,Y_t\}$ denote a conditionally stationary process, i.e., the distribution of $(X_t,Y_t) \mid \mathbf{Z}_t$ does not depend on $t$ \citep{Caires2005}.
+In this setting, we define the $p$-probability return curve at a covariate realisation $\mathbf{z}_t$ to be $\RC{p}{\mathbf{z}_t} := \{ (x,y) \in \RR^2 \mid \Pr(X_t>x,Y_t>y \mid \mathbf{Z}_t = \mathbf{z}_t) = p\}$.
+Evaluation of $\RC{p}{\mathbf{z}_t}$ over different values of $t$ allows one to explore joint extremal behaviour over time, and thus may be useful when designing ocean and coastal structures for future climates.